-Find the databases most relevant to your topic in our Subject Guides located on the library's home page, under Research by Subject.
+Find the databases most relevant to your topic in our Research Guides located on the library's home page, under Research by Subject.

 Most UNB Libraries’ databases are a combination of indexing/abstracting and full-text databases.
 Your search may retrieve results that have direct links to “html full-text” or “pdf full-text” but also, in the same list, you may find links that ask you to “Check for full-text.”
 This option will redirect your query to UNB’s print and electronic holdings.
 If an item is indexed in a database but the full-text is unavailable, use the document delivery system to obtain the material from another library.